HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 - startdate
 - enddate

-- The results are filtered to include only those entries where the 'cid' value matches a specified value (`:cid`), which is passed as a parameter to the query.
+- The results are filtered to include only those entries where the 'cid' value matches a specified value (':cid'), which is passed as a parameter to the query.

 ```sql
 SELECT cid, coursecode, vers, versname, coursename, coursenamealt, startdate, enddate FROM vers WHERE cid=:cid;